 symposiums, business meetings receptions and private parties.

-What is the purpose of the Museum's Capital Campaign?
+What is the purpose of the Museum's Capacity Campaign?

-How much does the museum hope to raise from this campaign?
+How much does the museum hope to raise from this Capacity Campaign?

 How much did building America On Wheels cost?